Trace formulas for the norm one group of totally definite quaternion algebras: The class number formula for h1(O)

-The first step of the proof of Theorem~\ref{thm:main} is to apply the \emph{Selberg trace formula} for compact quotient.
-We refer to \cite[\S1]{Arthur-Intro-trace-formula-Clay4-2005} and \cite[\S5]{Pizer1973} for brief introductions.
+To prove Theorem~\ref{thm:main}, we apply the \emph{Selberg trace formula} for compact quotient.
+See \cite[\S1]{Arthur-Intro-trace-formula-Clay4-2005} and \cite[\S5]{Pizer1973} for brief introductions.
 Let $H$ be a locally compact totally disconnected topological group (a group of \emph{td-type} as in \cite[\S 1]{Cartier-Corvallis}).
-We further assume that $H$ is unimodular with a Haar measure $dx$, normalized so that $\Vol(U)=1$ for a fixed open compact subgroup $U\subseteq H$ as in (\ref{eq:135}).
+We further assume that $H$ is unimodular with a Haar measure $dx$.
 If $H_1$ is a unimodular closed subgroup of $H$ with Haar measure $dy$, then by an abuse of notation, we still write $dx$ for the induced right $H$-invariant measure \cite[Corollary~4, \S III.4]{Nachbin-Haar-Integral} on the homogeneous space $H_1\bsh H$, which is characterized by the following integration formula